letizhamiguel-cyber/ECE-2112-PA-1/README.md

   -  Using extended sequence unpacking, the list was unpacked into three variables:
      - `first` - the first element;
-     - `middle` – a list containing everything between the first and last elements; and
+     - `middle` – a list containing the elements between the first and last ones; and
      - `last` – the last element.

 The function was defined as `first, *middle, last = items ` - as the middle variable can include multiple elements, the character asterisk (`*`) is applied to group the elements together.